 If you are reading this on our blog why not pop over to the facebook group and join the conversation.
 You can do that here.

-If you would like to pick up a handy vocab list for teaching film in your classroom, just enter your name below and we will send you the link.
+If you would like to pick up a handy vocab list for teaching film in your classroom you can download it here.